Vitamins for Body Odor: How to Fight BO Naturally

 Some of these metabolites are expelled through your sweat.
 Certain foods, such as garlic, contain compounds that are converted into metabolites with strong odors [1].

-Other foods that release stinky metabolites include:
+Other foods that may contribute to odor through metabolites include:

 • Sulfur-containing vegetables like onions and asparagus

-• Cruciferous vegetables like broccoli, cauliflower and cabbage
+• Cruciferous vegetables like broccoli, cauliflower, and cabbage

-• Spices like cumin, curry
+• Spices like cumin and curry

 • Alcohol

-• Spicy foods and chillies
+• Spicy foods and chilies

 Bacteria interacting with your sweat is the primary culprit of body odor.
 Your skin has two main types of sweat glands: eccrine and apocrine glands.